The reverse crunch is one of my favorite exercises I like to include in ab workouts.

 But in order to rip the benefits of these crunches, you must be able to perform it correctly, otherwise, it can become harmful rather than adding benefits.

 In this post, I’ll cover how to do a reverse crunch, the benefits, and what muscles it works.

 Benefits Of Reverse Crunches

 The reverse crunch variations exercise brings a wide range of benefits.

 From core strength to spine stabilization, this calisthenic exercise is an easy way to improve your bodily functions and aesthetics.

 Here are some of the benefits that stand out:

-- Targets the lower belly – reaches the hard to target area like your lower stomach pooch.
+Reaches the hard-to-target area like your lower stomach pooch.
 It’s instrumental in flattening your stomach and getting rid of your belly fat including your lower stomach.

 What muscles does the reverse crunch work?